Five Turtles You Could See on Maui

 Turtles are the rare creature you can see both underwater and on shore.
 While you’re more likely to spot turtles, on Maui at least, in the water, if you know where to look you can see the largest of them, green sea turtles, resting on the beach.
-Hawaii is home to three native sea turtle species, and has a total of five sea turtle species in its waters.
-Here are the types of sea turtles you may find while wandering and snorkeling around Maui, listed by the likelihood of you spotting one.
+Hawaii is home to three native sea turtle species and has a total of five sea turtle species in its waters.
+Here are the types of sea turtles you may find while wandering and snorkeling around Maui, listed in order of the likelihood of you spotting one.

 Green Sea Turtles (very common)

-Native to Hawaii, the Green Sea Turtle is the most common turtle you will find here.
+Native to Hawaii, the green sea turtle is the most common turtle you will find here.
 The only herbivore amongst sea turtles, it feeds on marine plants near the shore.
-They can grow to a length of four feet and over 400 pounds.
-Rarely nesting on the populated Hawaiian islands, every 2-to-5 years adult Green Sea Turtles will migrate hundreds of miles to the isolated northwest Hawaiian Islands to mate and nest.
-On Maui, a popular place to see them onshore is near sunset, resting below the viewing platform at Ho’okipa Beach Park in Paia.
+They can grow to a length of four feet and weigh over 400 pounds.
+Rarely nesting on the populated Hawaiian islands, every 2-to-5 years adult green sea turtles will migrate hundreds of miles to the isolated northwest Hawaiian Islands to mate and nest.
+Pro Tip: On Maui, a popular place to see them onshore is near sunset, resting below the viewing platform at Ho’okipa Beach Park in Paia.

 Hawksbill Turtles (somewhat common)

 The second sea turtle native to Hawaii, hawksbill turtles, named for their bird-like snout, can be seen around Maui, Molokai, Oahu and the Big Island.
 They use their long, narrow beaks to feed on sea sponges and other invertebrates. hawksbill turtles can grow to around three feet long and up to 200 pounds.
 They normally nest under vegetation, high up on rocky beaches.

 Olive Ridley Turtles (rare)